metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-nft-payment.md

 ## Overview

 The **NFT Payment** guard allows minting by charging the payer an NFT from a specified NFT collection.
-The NFT will be transfered to a predefined destination.
+The NFT will be transferred to a predefined destination.

 If the payer does not own an NFT from the required collection, minting will fail.